Command Line Interface (CLI)

 SQLite Exports

 SQLite only allows 2000 columns per table.
-When the connection string targets SQLite, export sql therefore creates a table for each form by default:
+When the connection string targets SQLite, export sql therefore creates a table for each form by default.
+Note that the table argument is still required but ignored in this mode:

 Use --single-table to combine everything into one table instead: